cisco-system-traffic-generator/trex-core/scripts/automation/trex_control_plane/doc_emu/api/plugins.rst

     | yyy - method name (see `Emulation Plugins` section to view all plugin methods)
     | z1, z2 ... - method params.

-Every plugin also has `counters` you can look into.
+Every plugin provides `counters` you can look into.
 They are good for debugging and monitoring the clients.

 **NOTICE**
-The emu client will load dynamically every plugin under: `scripts/automation/trex_control_plane/interactive/trex/emu/emu_plugins`
+The EMU client will load dynamically every plugin under: `scripts/automation/trex_control_plane/interactive/trex/emu/emu_plugins`
-Calling a plugin that isn't exists there will cause an error.
+Calling a plugin that doesn't exist there will cause an error.

-Here are every plugin's methods, their init JSONs and examples of usage:
+Here are every plugin's methods, their init JSONs and some examples of usage:

 ARP
 ---